Speech/hearing therapy

 Treatment: Weekly individual therapy sessions focusing on articulation exercises.

-Billing: Each session billed under CPT 92507.
+Billing: Each session is billed under CPT92507.
 Documentation included detailed session notes and progress assessments.

 Outcome: After 12 sessions, the patient demonstrated significant improvement, and all claims were reimbursed without issues.